Skip to main content

 Growth Hormone Peptide Protocols

-A significant area of peptide therapy centers on modulating the body’s natural (GH) secretion.
+A significant area of peptide therapy centers on modulating the body’s natural growth hormone (GH) secretion.
 As individuals age, the pulsatile release of GH, particularly during sleep, tends to diminish.
 This decline can contribute to changes in body composition, reduced recovery capacity, and shifts in metabolic function.

 Several key peptides are utilized in this context, each with a distinct mechanism of action ∞